ekhumbata/Adventures-in-Duckietown/docs/exercise3.md

 <br>

 For both of the above videos, there are a few subtlties to take note of:
-- A vertical blue line down the centre of the screen to visualize the centre of the camera on the duckiebot
+- A vertical blue line down the centre of the screen to visualize the centre of the camera on the Duckiebot
 - Green rectangles to track the closest lane segment.
 If two rectangles are present, the closest one is ignored
 - A green line connecting the green square to the vertical blue line to visualize approximately how far off we are from centre
-- A red dot rapidly moving around the screen to visualize how much rotation the duckiebot must make to stay on the correct side of the road
+- A red dot rapidly moving around the screen to visualize how much rotation the Duckiebot must make to stay on the correct side of the road

 <br>